PLsergent/OneWord-OneImage/README.md

 ## Idea

 Create an app that take as inputs audio and lyrics of a song and returns a video clip of the music with an image for each word of the song.
+[Here is the video](https://www.youtube.com/watch?v=FnWK2qG7Mas) that has inspire me.

 ## Tools